 If you’re planting an indeterminate type tomato, you’ll need a long stake or a tall tomato cage for support.
 You can get by with a short stake or a smaller cage for a determinate type plant.
-To get started, I place a few coffee filters over the drainage holes to keep the soil from washing out.
-Next, I add moistened organic, soilless potting mix to within an inch of the pot’s rim.
+To get started, place a few coffee filters over the drainage holes to keep the soil from washing out.
+Next, add moistened organic, soilless potting mix to within an inch of the pot’s rim.
 It’s often easier to open the bag and pour a little water into the mix to wet it.
-Don’t use heavy top soil because it holds too much water.
+Don’t use heavy topsoil because it holds too much water.
 Place the stake or a tall tomato cage in the pot.
 Now you’re ready to plant.

 Water your tomato transplant and gently remove it from the pot it came in.
-If the plant is tall and spindly, you can carefully pinch off a few of the bottom leaves.
+If the plant is tall and spindly, carefully pinch off a few of the bottom leaves.
 Bury it right up to the remaining leaves.
 The plant will grow new roots under the soil along the leggy stem, resulting in a sturdier plant.
-Because soilless potting mix dries out quickly, you can help conserve moisture by placing a thin layer of compost on top of the mix.
+Because soilless potting mix dries out quickly, help conserve moisture by placing a thin layer of compost on top of the mix.
 (Compost is sold in bags at garden centers.)

 By midsummer, you may find that your containers need watering once or sometimes twice a day in hot weather.
 Poke your finger into the soil.
-If it feels dry to a depth of two inches, it’s time to water.
-When the temperatures hover in the 90s, and the sun is overhead, some leaves may wilt even if the soil is moist.
+If it feels dry to a depth of 2 inches, it’s time to water.
+When the temperatures hover in the 90s and the sun is overhead, some leaves may wilt even if the soil is moist.
 No worries—it’s the plant’s way of conserving moisture.

 The soilless potting mix you choose may contain slow-release fertilizer.
-But it’s a good idea to fertilize the plants every 2 to 3 weeks, especially when they begin to flower.
+But it’s a good idea to fertilize the plants every two to three weeks, especially when they begin to flower.
 Frequent watering of containers causes nutrients to wash out the bottom more quickly.
 Tomato expert Craig LeHoullier says that foliage color is a good indication of the need for a fertilizer boost—the rich, dark green leaves start to fade if a plant needs some nutritional attention.
 Use an all-purpose water-soluble fertilizer.
 And get ready for a bumper crop.